 KU2-SKU>&price=<SKU1-PRICE>&price=<SKU2-PRICE>" height="1" width="1" />

 You should test an order and view the source code of your confirmation page, to ensure that the parameters have been passed in the Answerbase tracking script appropriately.
-If you have any questions, feel free to contact Answebase Support
+Our goal is to ensure that Answerbase is giving you a very healthy return on investment so you should see that in your conversion reports.
+If you're not seeing results that you'd like to see, please contact Answebase Support